 \subsection{Stacking sub-Neptunes}

-Another motivation behind stacking different exoplanets' spectra will be to determine the overall population-level characteristics of sub-Neptune exoplanets, whose transmission spectra to date are often featureless or muted and consistent with either high-metallicities, aerosols at low pressures, or some combination of the two \citep[e.g.,][]{kempton2023reflective,cadieux2024transmission,damiano2024lhs,schlawin2024possible,Wallack2024,Ohno2025,Teske2025}.
-With 28 sub-Neptunes (1.5--3.5\,R$_\oplus$) already observed or scheduled to be observed in transmission with JWST, the stacking of sub-Neptune spectra could begin in earnest.
+Another motivation behind stacking different exoplanets' spectra will be to determine the overall population-level characteristics of sub-Neptune exoplanets, whose transmission spectra to date are often featureless or muted and consistent with either high-metallicities, aerosols at low pressures, or some combination of the two (e.g., \citealt{kempton2023reflective,schlawin2024possible,Wallack2024,Wallack2026,Ahrer2025_GJ3090b,Ohno2025,Teske2025}; although \citealt{Owen2026} propose that clumpy aerosol distributions can result in flat spectra in low-metallicity atmospheres without requiring large aerosol particles at low pressures -- a scenario which isn't modelled here).
+With 22 sub-Neptunes (1.8--3.5\,R$_\oplus$) already observed or scheduled to be observed in transmission with JWST, the stacking of sub-Neptune spectra could begin in earnest.

 To test the suitability of stacking sub-Neptune spectra, we began by performing a similar test to that done in Section \ref{sec:additional_planets}.
 Specifically, we stacked five random sub-Neptunes 1000 times across $g$--T$_{\rm eq}$ space to determine the phase space over which stacking five planets is appropriate.
 For each planet, we randomly drew its mass between 3--10\,M$_\oplus$ and calculated the corresponding radius using the sub-Neptune mass-radius relation from \cite{Rogers2023} (their equation 5).
-We fixed the metallicity to $1000\times$ solar, C/O to 0.59 and added an opaque, grey cloud deck at a pressure of 10$^{-4}$\,bar to enforce small amplitude features\footnote{We also experimented with a cloud deck at 10$^{-6}$ bar but this gave such flat spectra that the geometric mean abundance spectrum and stacked spectrum were always approximately equal.}.
+This range corresponds to radii of approximately 1.8--2.5\,R$\oplus$, placing the planets just above the radius valley where thin H$_2$/He envelopes are expected \citep[e.g.,][]{Fulton2017,Owen2017} and atmospheric signals are comparatively weak, providing a natural motivation for stacking.
+To model this scenario, we defined H$_2$ and He as the bulk species, fixed the metallicity to $1000\times$ solar, C/O to 0.59 and added an opaque, grey cloud deck at a pressure of 10$^{-4}$\,bar to enforce small amplitude features\footnote{We also experimented with a cloud deck at 10$^{-6}$ bar but this gave such flat spectra that the geometric mean abundance spectrum and stacked spectrum were always approximately equal.}.
 We drew the planet's temperatures at random between 400--1000\,K, meaning this test again spans the CO/CH$_4$ transition.